NaridaL/learn/content/graphs.md

 # Node/Path: Lexicographical Order

-A node §v in V§ is lexicographically smaller than a path §p§ if §v§ does not belong to §p§ and the lexicographically smallest path from the start of $p$ to §v§ precedes §p§.
+A node §v in V§ is lexicographically smaller than a path §p§ if §v§ does not belong to §p§ and the lexicographically smallest path from the start of §p§ to §v§ precedes §p§.

-A node §v in V§ is lexicographically larger than a path §p§ if §v§ does not belong to §p§ and the **lexicographically smallest** path from the start of $p$ to §v§ succeeds §p§.
+A node §v in V§ is lexicographically larger than a path §p§ if §v§ does not belong to §p§ and the **lexicographically smallest** path from the start of §p§ to §v§ succeeds §p§.

 # Forest